 As the earth thaws and spring rains drench New Hampshire, thousands of salamanders, frogs, and toads make their way to vernal pools to breed.
 Many are killed when their journeys take them across busy roads.
 Each spring, we train volunteers to serve on Salamander Crossing Brigades at amphibian road crossings throughout the Monadnock Region.
-These heroic citizen scientists count migrating amphibians and safely usher the animals across roads during one or more “Big Nights.”
+These heroic community scientists count migrating amphibians and safely usher the animals across roads during one or more “Big Nights.”

 A Salamander Crossing Brigade volunteer holds a wood frog in her hands. (photo © Brett Amy Thelen)

 A smiling Salamander Crossing Brigade volunteer holds a smiling spotted salamander. (photo © Jess Baum)

 A Salamander Crossing Brigadier moves a Jefferson salamander across Jordan Road, Keene, NH. (photo © Sigrid Scholz)

 A wood frog crosses North Lincoln Street, Keene, NH. (photo © Brett Amy Thelen)

 A young Crossing Brigade volunteer gazes in wonder at a spotted salamander. (photo © Brett Amy Thelen)

 A Salamander Crossing Brigadier moves a spotted salamander across Summer Street, Peterborough, NH. (photo © Tyler Hogan)